Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

-The most serious limitation of Theorem \ref{thm:marg-err} lies in we must fix a $\gamma$ along the complete training process.
-In fact, the first term and second term in the bound (\ref{eq:marg-err}) vary in the opposite directions with respect to $\gamma$, and thus different $f_{t}$ may prefer different $\gamma$ for a trade-off.
-As in Figure \ref{fig:bcnn-main} (b) of the example, while choosing $\gamma$ is to fix an $x$-coordinate section of margin distributions, its dual is to look for a $y$-section which leads to different margins for different $f_t$.
-This motivates the \emph{quantile margin} in the following theorem.
-Let $\hat{\gamma}_{q,f}$ be the \emph{$q^{\textnormal{th}}$ quantile margin} of the network $f$ with respect to sample $S$,
+A serious limitation of Theorem \ref{thm:marg-err} lies in we must fix a $\gamma$ along the whole training process.
+In fact, the first term and second term in the bound (\ref{eq:marg-err}) vary in the opposite directions with respect to $\gamma$, and thus it is possible that different $f_{t}$ at different $t$ may prefer different $\gamma$ for a trade-off. \emph{Can we adaptively choose good $\gamma_t$ at different $t$}?

+The answer is \emph{Yes}.
+In fact as shown in Figure \ref{fig:bcnn-main} (b) of Example \ref{exmp:first} above, while choosing $\gamma$ is to fix an $x$-coordinate section of margin distributions, another direction is to look for a $y$-coordinate section which enables different margins for different $f_t$.
+This motivates us to define the \emph{quantile margin} below.
+Let $\hat{\gamma}_{q,f}$ be the \emph{$q^{\textnormal{th}}$ quantile margin} of the network $f$ with respect to sample $S$, {\it i.e.}